sybrew/the-seo-framework/readme.txt

 TODO we deprecated Builders\Images, but have yet to write docs.

-TODO eradicate all static::$tsf-> calls by the end of this dev cycle.
+TODO eradicate all static::$tsf()-> calls by the end of this dev cycle.

 TODO eradicate get_defined_vars() or array unpacking where we can use func_get_args()
 	-> https://3v4l.org/TjjDK